grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 });
 ```

-### With custom Open Telemetry tracing configuration
+### With custom OpenTelemetry tracing configuration

-The following example configure OTel manually and uses `FaroTraceExporter`
+The following example configure OTel manually and uses `FaroTraceExporter` and call `faro.api.initOTEL` with OTel trace
-and call `faro.api.initOTEL` with OTel trace and context APIs.
+and context APIs.

 ```ts
 import { trace, context } from '@opentelemetry/api';